Veteran Johnson, rookie Byram form tight bond on ‘D’ for Avs | Times Leader

 Click here to subscribe today or Login.

-But their chemistry on the ice is undeniable and their stories have another link, took, as both have dealt with the lingering effects of concussion symptoms.
+But their chemistry on the ice is undeniable and their stories have another link, too, as both have dealt with the lingering effects of concussions.

-and rookie Byram have been quite a combination on the blueline for an Avalanche team heading back to the Stanley Cup Final for the first time since 2001.
+Longtime NHL veteran Johnson and rookie Byram have been quite a combination on the blue line for an Avalanche team heading back to the Stanley Cup Final for the first time since 2001.
 Game 1 against Tampa Bay is Wednesday night in Denver.

 Go ahead, make all the age jokes.
 They do.